7 Habits You Will Be Surprised That Damage Teeth

 1. Biting Nails Damage Teeth

 Nail biting can wear down your teeth over time.
-If you are used to gnawing on your fingers and nails, it is time to reconsider it.
+If you are used to gnawing on your fingers and nails, it is time to reconsider.
 Not only can it wear down your teeth, it is generally unhealthy to put your fingers in your mouth.
 The amount of germs on your hands can lead to many illnesses.

 2. Eating Ice Can Break Dental Work and Damage Teeth